flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 Later on, Sony provided a library called **Lybcrypt** which fortified copy protection with the use of two approaches `r cite("copy_protection-libcrypt")`:

 - From the hardware side, checksums of sectors are stored in sub-channels of the disc.
   - CD-ROM sub-channels traditionally store metadata, mostly to guide the drive.
-These aren't user accessible and conventional readers rarely allow to manually write over them.
+These aren't user-accessible and conventional readers rarely allow to manually write over them.
 - From the software side, a set of routines that get the checksum values and mix them with others are embedded at different points of the game.
 This attempted to mitigate both emulators and modchips.

 ## That's all folks